-- Improve educational outcomes–including supporting these children and young people to attend and engage in mainstream school life, increasing the number of education professionals able to understand their needs, and improving their access to out of school support.
+- Improve educational outcomes – including the support of Care Experienced Young People and Young Carers to attend and engage in mainstream school life, improving their access to out of school support and increasing the number of education professionals able to understand their needs.

-- Improve life chances –including improving support for these young people (aged 16-25) to access further education, employment or training opportunities and improving support for them to remain engaged with these opportunities.
+- Improve life chances – including improving the support for Care Experienced Young People and Young Carers (aged 16-24) to access further education, employment or training opportunities and improving support for them to remain engaged with these opportunities.

-We appreciate it may not always be practical for all of the young people supported by the project to be Young Carers and Children Looked After but we expect these young people to be the driving need for the project.
-Recognising that many young people with additional needs come from supportive and well-resourced environments, any other young people benefiting directly from the project must be socially disadvantaged.
+We appreciate it may not always be practical for all of the young people supported by the project to be Young Carers or Care Experienced Young People but we expect these young people to be the driving need for the project and for it to specifically address their unique challenges and needs.

 Additional Covid-19 funding priority:

-Given the impact of Covid-19 and the expectation that the disadvantage gap will almost certainly widen for Young Carers and Children Looked After, BFSS is keen to receive applications for approaches that seek to directly address this impact on these young people and work to close this gap.
+Given the impact of Covid-19 and the expectation that the disadvantage gap will almost certainly widen for Young Carers and Care Experienced Young People, BFSS is keen to receive applications for approaches that seek to directly address this impact on these young people and work to close this gap.

-These should be evidenced approaches that can be either new or innovative approaches or proven solutions with successful track records of transforming educational outcomes and life chances for Young Carers and Children Looked After.
+These should be evidenced approaches that can be either new or innovative approaches or proven solutions with successful track records of transforming educational outcomes and life chances for Young Carers or Care Experienced Young People.

 Who Can Apply